Jarrod Lyle: Personal life

+Death

+In July 2017, Lyle began treatment for another recurrence of the leukemia, but a year later decided to end treatment and begin palliative care.
+He died on 8 August 2018, at age 36.

 In 2021, the PGA Tour of Australasia added the TPS Murray River to their schedule as part of The Players Series.
 The tournament was played at Cobram Barooga Golf Club, near his home town, being named in memorial of Lyle.